 2. A maximum of 2 colour prints, 2 monochrome prints and 2 digital projected images per entrant can be submitted.

-3. Images entered in to this competition must be the original images entered in to the Ladder competitions.
-They should not be altered or enhanced in any way.
+3. Images entered into this competition must be the original images entered into the Ladder Competitions.
+They should not be altered or enhanced in any way after entry to the original ladder competition.

 4. The trophy will be awarded to the overall winner from all entries in all media.